 Words by Rebecca Rice

-Rebecca is a die hard romantic who fell in love with stories and has never recovered.
-She volunteers as the blog manager for Love True in her spare time, and spends every other second perfecting her baking, badminton game, and being the best aunt to her nieces and nephew she can be.
+Rebecca is a die-hard romantic who fell in love with stories and has never quite recovered.
+Exploring femininity and womanhood are lifelong passions of hers.
+You can find her writing over at https://thehydrangeaproject.com/.
+She volunteers as the blog manager for Love True, a local non-profit set on ending human trafficking in our lifetime.
+And in her spare time, she tries to perfect her baking, badminton game, and being the best aunt to her nieces and nephews she can be.